Cophen campaign: First phase—Aspasians

 Meanwhile, Alexander had at his disposal the bulk of the forces in his army.
 These forces comprised the shield bearing guards (known as the "silver shields"), four regiments of Companion cavalry, the Phalanx (other than those who marched with the first column), the foot agema, the archers, the other half of the horse archers, the Agrianians and the horse lancers.

-Alexander's plan was to march along all the valleys that were in between Nicaea and the river Indus with the aim of subduing those tribes that had not paid tribute.
+Alexander planned to march along all the valleys that were in between Nicaea and the river Indus intending to subdue those tribes that had not paid tribute.

-Alexander received information that the Aspasians, the first tribe whose lands he had entered had retreated to their capital.
+Alexander received information that the Aśvaka (which the Greeks called "Aspasians"), the first tribe whose lands he had entered, had retreated to their capital.
 Eager to defeat them, the Macedonians crossed a river with all the cavalry and eight hundred Macedonian infantry mounted on horses.
 They arrived quickly enough to kill a number of the Aspasians and drive them within their walls.
 The rest of the army came up the next day and took the city.
 However, a number of the Aspasians decided to flee before the city was taken, seeing their cause as lost.
 The Macedonians followed them and killed a great many of them.
 Alexander's men, enraged to see that their king had been injured during the course of the siege, razed the city to the ground.
 The Macedonians marched off to the next town, Andaca, which capitulated.

 Alexander then left Craterus, whom he had probably kept in hand in case of just such an occasion, in command of a force responsible for gaining and keeping control of the tribes living in the surrounding valleys.

 Alexander's next destination was Euspla, where the King of the Aspasians was based.
 At this point, deeming their cause lost, the Aspasians burned this city and fled.
 The Macedonians pursued them.
 During the ensuing combat, one of the Aspasians thrust his spear right through Ptolemy's breast plate, but the spear did not make contact with him due to the armour stopping the severity of the blow.
 It was at this point that Ptolemy killed the King of the Aspasians.

 Second phase—Guraeans

 After defeating the Aspasians and thus securing his lines of communication, the Macedonians marched towards the Guraean fortified city of Arigaeum.
 On hearing news of Alexander's capacity as a general and besieger, the populace razed the fortress.
 It was at this particular point that Craterus returned to Alexander after gaining control over the Aspasian valleys, including Andaca.
-Alexander ordered Craterus to set up a number of new colonies in the region, including Arigaeum.
-Control of Arigaeum and Andaca were important in controlling the Choaspes river, and occupying the fortresses with healthy garrisons would prove advantageous to Alexander in the case of revolts.
+Alexander ordered Craterus to set up several new colonies in the region, including Arigaeum.
+Control of Arigaeum and Andaca was important in controlling the Choaspes river, and occupying the fortresses with healthy garrisons would prove advantageous to Alexander in the case of revolts.

 The Guraeans had retreated after burning their fortified city, joined up with their fellow tribesmen and prepared themselves to face Alexander.